elotl/kip/docs/provider-config.md

   # the healthCheck section is used to configure how cells are
   # health checked.
 Kip supports two methods of determining cell health:
-  # 1) status health checks that ensure nodes are responding to status
+  # 1) Status health checks that ensure cells are responding to
-  #    queries from kip
+  #    status queries from kip.
-  # 2) cloud API healthchecks that query the cloud API to determine
+  # 2) Cloud API healthchecks that query the cloud API to determine
+  #    cell health based on the status of the cell's backing compute
-  #    cell health.
+  #    instance.

-  # status is the default healthcheck mode. cloudAPI health checks are
+  # status is the default healthcheck mode and is the more robust of
+  # the two methods. cloudAPI health checks are useful for
-  # useful for configurations where where kip is connected to the
+  # configurations where where kip is connected to the cloud network
-  # cloud network through the internet.
-Kip will query the
+  # through the internet.
+Kip will query the cloud provider's API to
-  # cloud provider's API to determine if a node is running. cloudAPI
+  # determine if a cell is running. cloudAPI healthchecks provide less
-  # healthchecks provide less confidence the cells are functioning
+  # confidence the cells are functioning correctly but allows cells to
-  # correctly but allows cells to survive temporary network
+  # survive temporary network connectivity issues between the kip
-  # connectivity issues between the kip controller and the cells.
+  # controller and the cells.
+Only one of status or cloudAPI
-  # Only one of status or cloudAPI healthcheck can be specified in the
+  # healthcheck can be specified in the healthcheck section.
+When
-  # healthcheck section
+  # cloudAPI health checks are used, status queries are still used to
+  # check cell status.

   # healthcheck:
   #   status: